PromyLOPh/crocoite/README.rst

 Quick start
 -----------

-The following dependencies must be present to run crocoite:
+These dependencies must be present to run crocoite:

 - Python ≥3.6
 - aiohttp_